Devendra-Prajapat-Inventyv/Git-Training---Aman-Sir/README.md

 ## 2. Switch to the main branch

-Once the feature is complete and committed, switch back to the main branch:
+Once the feature is complete and committed, This command switches your working directory back to the main branch.

 ```bash
 git checkout main
 ```

-Commit any necessary changes on the main branch:
+If there are any changes or updates to be made to the main branch, this commit will record those changes.

 ```bash
 git commit -m "Update main"